 Public sector businesses may have competitive advantages over private sector businesses.
 For example, some public sector businesses may:

-If you have a complaint about competitive neutrality, we encourage you to review the Competitive Neutrality Guideline, and to contact us to discuss your complaint.
+If you have a complaint about competitive neutrality, we encourage you to review the materials below and to contact us to discuss your complaint.
 A formal complaint can be lodged by using the ‘Make a competitive neutrality complaint’ form.

 State government businesses